 C for consequence = We feel miserable about ourselves.
 Our feeling of weakness comes with a feeling of not being in control.

-Before we can learn how to change our mindset, Seligman recommends to record our own ABCs over several days to gain a better understanding on how and when we fall into this trap.
+Before we can learn how to change our mindset, Seligman recommends recording our own ABCs over several days to gain a better understanding of how and when we fall into this trap.

 Once we’ve done that, we can turn the ABC into an ABCDE.

 Let’s start with D as a distraction: This simply means that we catch ourselves ruminating about what we did and consciously stop it.
 It is important to note how ruminating will actually increase the negative feeling we have.
 Sometimes distracting ourselves by consciously doing something else will work, but sometimes it won’t, especially with strong negative feelings.